Not every great story begins with a boom; sometimes there are early disappointments and other times

 complaining about difficulties, one should prepare for the roller coaster ride as it helps in

-2. You need support: We often think we can handle everything on our own.
+learning and experiencing the best possible way. - You need support: We often think we can handle everything on our own.
 But that is humanity’s

 greatest blunder because you will need people to join you on your journey to make it better and